 There are several different types of materials to choose from and it really comes down to personal preference.

 Glass: If online recipes are any indication, glass jars are the most popular choice for making overnight oats.
-Glass is a convenient option since it’s safe to use in the dishwasher and microwave (though usually eaten cold, some prefer to warm up their overnight oats), but keep in mind it is susceptible to breaking.
+Glass food containers are convenient because they’re safe to use in the dishwasher and microwave (though usually eaten cold, some prefer to warm up their overnight oats), but keep in mind they’re susceptible to breaking.
 A jar container with a silicone sleevewill provide a more grippy surface, as well as a protective barrier around the glass.

 Most jars or containers for overnight oats hold about 16 ounces, which is plenty of room for one serving of oats, fruit, nuts, and other toppings, but there are also 8- and 12-ounce options if you're looking for smaller portions.
 The best containers will also have wide mouths, making it easy to mix in ingredients and later clean the jars.
 And since overnight oats last up to four or five days in the fridge, it’s nice to have a set of jars so you can prepare breakfast for several mornings at once.